 Click Download for a CSV file containing group member details.

-If a group has been given a Mailbox prefix then a matching membermojo email address will appear on the Member Groups & Mailing Lists page.
+Tick the Use member group as mailing list and enter a Mailbox prefix.
+Once saved the group email address will appear on the Member Groups & Mailing Lists page.

 If an admin sends an email to one of these addresses it will automatically be forwarded to the members of that group using the Email and Email 2 fields on their member record.
 Members without an email address will be skipped.